Numerical Implementation of Streaming Down the Gradient: Application to Fluid Modeling of Cosmic Rays and Saturated Conduction: Conclusions

 Comparison of the fluid model (\ref{eq:pcr}) with particle simulations of cosmic rays is required to test if the cosmic ray streaming model applies for a particular situation (e.g., the tails clearly cannot extend to space scales larger than the light crossing time!) but once the validity of the streaming model for the cosmic ray fluid is established (probably true for Galactic scales), our inferences are applicable.
 In addition to the implicit diffusive nature of the streaming equation, diffusion of cosmic rays because of scattering by Alfv\'en waves (ignored in this paper) can result in additional spreading of cosmic rays; the cosmic ray diffusion time is typically much longer than the streaming time for typical Galaxy and galaxy-cluster parameters (e.g., \cite{Loewenstein1991}).
 Streaming of cosmic rays at the local Alfv\'en speed is extremely important for cosmic ray confinement in the Galaxy for millions of years.
 Cosmic rays can heat the interstellar and the intracluster medium (due to the $|v_s\cdot \vec{\nabla} p_{\rm cr}|$ term on the right hand side of Eq. [\ref{eq:pcr}] or because of convection driven by them) where cosmic ray pressure (compared to the thermal plasma pressure) is significant (e.g., \cite{Guo2008,Sharma2009}).
-Thus, the methods developed in this paper will be useful in modeling cosmic rays interacting with the thermal plasma in various astrophysical contexts.
+The often-used equation of saturated thermal conduction, thermal conduction at length scales larger than the electron mean free path, given by (e.g., Eq.
+2.8 in \cite{Balsara2008}) \be \frac{\partial T}{\partial t} = \vec{\nabla} \cdot \left ( \hat{b}f_s c_s T {\rm sgn}[\hat{b}\cdot \vec{\nabla} T] \right ), \ee is very similar in nature to the streaming equation (Eq. \ref{eq:basic}).
+Here $T$ is the plasma temperature, $c_s \propto \sqrt{T}$ is the sound speed, $\hat{b}$ is the magnetic field unit vector, and $f_s$ is a factor of order unity.
+The presence of sgn function in the heat flux results in a diffusive behavior at extrema.
+Thus, like the streaming equation, Eq. \ref{eq:sat_con} is also parabolic in nature, unlike what earlier analyses which have overlooked the nature at extrema have suggested (e.g., \cite{Balbus1986}).
+Thus, the methods developed in this paper will be useful in modeling various astrophysical plasma effects.